sensu/sensu-docs-legacy/0.12/api.md

 ## Configuration

-The sensu-api is generally configured in the `/etc/sensu/config.json`; refer to [installing sensu][installing_sensu] for more information.
+The sensu-api is generally configured in the `/etc/sensu/config.json`; refer to [installing sensu](installing_sensu) for more information.
 The available options for the api configuration are as follows:

 ``` json
 {